EmbroidePy/pyembroidery/README.md

 * STITCH_BREAK - Next location is jumped to.
 Existing jumps are reallocated.
 * MATRIX_TRANSLATE(tx,ty) - Applies an inline translation shift for the encoder.
 It will treat all future stitches translated from here.
 * MATRIX_SCALE_ORIGIN(sx,sy) - Applies an inline scale shift.
 It will scale by that factor for future stitches.
 Against the origin (0,0)
-* MATRIX_ROTATE_ORIGIN(r) - Applies an inline rotateion shift.
+* MATRIX_ROTATE_ORIGIN(r) - Applies an inline rotation shift.
 It will rotate by that factor for future stitches (in degrees).
 Against the origin (0,0)
 * MATRIX_SCALE(sx,sy) - Applies an inline scale shift.
 It will scale by that factor for future stitches.
 Scaling based on current point.
-* MATRIX_ROTATE(r) - Applies an inline rotateion shift.
+* MATRIX_ROTATE(r) - Applies an inline rotation shift.
 It will rotate by that factor for future stitches (in degrees).
 * MATRIX_RESET - Resets the affine transformation matrix.
 * OPTION_MAX_STITCH_LENGTH(x) - Sets the max stitch length on the fly.
 * OPTION_MAX_JUMP_LENGTH(x) - Sets the max jump length on the fly.